mahesh430/aws-solution-architect-professional/notes.md

 | **Example**      | Share a file temporarily                         | Provide access to a specific video file            | Allow browsing of a private website               |

 By understanding these different methods and when to use each, you can more effectively manage access to your content on AWS.

+# Dynamodb
+Certainly!
+Here are the key points about Amazon DynamoDB primary keys:

+1. **Partition Key (Simple Primary Key):**
+   - Consists of a single attribute.
+   - DynamoDB uses the partition key's value as input to an internal hash function to determine the physical partition where the item is stored.
+   - Ideal for scenarios where items are uniquely identified by a single attribute and do not require sorting within the partition.

+2. **Partition Key and Sort Key (Composite Primary Key):**
+   - Consists of two attributes: a partition key and a sort key.
+   - The partition key determines the partition, and the sort key is used to order items within the partition.
+   - Suitable for scenarios where items need to be grouped by the partition key and sorted by the sort key within each partition.
+   - Supports efficient querying and retrieval of range-based data.

+These two primary key structures in DynamoDB cater to different data access patterns and query requirements, enabling optimized performance and scalability for various application needs.